 This job reports to: Public Safety Communications Administrator

 Regularly directs or supervises the work of at least two full-time supervisor level employees.
-Manages, plans, organizes, and directs the department’s operational activities within a functional work unit to include 911, Dispatch, Career Development and Strategic Planning, and Information Systems
+Manages, plans, organizes, and directs the department’s operational activities within a functional work.

 Functions as the department liaison with the City’s Information Technology Department.
-Responsible for the oversight and function of all technology required to provide 911 services to the public, and dispatch services to customers
+Responsible for the oversight and function of all technology required to provide services to the public and dispatch services to customers.

-Prepares and presents public relations and educational informtion regarding Communication Center operations, and responds to requests for information from agency representatives and the general public.
-Represents the department at meetings
+Prepares and presents public relations and educational information regarding department operations and responds to requests for information from agency representatives and the public.

-Minimum Experience Qualifications: At least 3 years' experience in a Lead or Supervisory capacity working in a centralized communications operation or related functional area.
+Minimum Experience Qualifications: At least 5 years in emergency communications or closely related public safety field with at least 3 of required 5 years in a Lead or Supervisory capacity in a related functional area.

 "Lead" is defined as leading at least 1 full-time FTE n a work unit.
 It does not include leading projects, departments, contractors, interns, etc.

 "Supervisory" is defined as having supervised at least 1 full-time FTE.